 When someone holds the door open for you, a simple “thanks” will suffice.
 But you need to do more when someone opens their wallet and helps you advance your mission!

-Include pictures of the people you serve and invite at-risk donors to participate in volunteer opportunities to make a bigger impact.
+Include pictures of the people you serve and invite at-risk donors to participate in volunteer opportunities so they can make a bigger impact without another financial contribution.

 Your supporters will not stick around if you’re not putting enough effort into your stewardship strategy.
 At-risk donors need to understand the difference their past support has made.
 And you need to let these supporters know your organization is counting on them so you can make a bigger impact together.